 - 1 ½ pounds strawberries hulled and sliced

 - 3 tablespoons sugar

 - 2 tablespoons amaretto

 - ½ cup chia seeds

 - 2 tablespoons honey I prefer Heavenly Organics Acacia Honey

-- First, prepare the granola according to the recipe, found here.
+First, prepare the granola according to the recipe (link in notes).
 Cool and store in an airtight container or resealable bag until ready to use.

 - The night before, prep the stewed strawberries and chia pudding.
 For the strawberries, combine all ingredients (strawberries, sugar and amaretto) in a medium saucepan.
 Cook over medium heat until strawberries have released their juices and turned slightly syrupy.
 Remove from heat and let cool.
 Once strawberries are mostly cool, place in an airtight container in the refrigerator overnight.